Bhavik-punmiya/Decentrix-AI-ETH-Online-2024/add_knowledge_base/README.md

     ```
 3. Follow the command-line instructions as the script processes the documents, uploads them to IPFS, and requests indexing on the Galadriel L1 chain.
 4. Upon completion, the script will provide you with a CID (Content Identifier) that can be used in your smart contracts or applications to query the indexed collection.
+5. Use this CID to give the knowledge base to the dedicated agents while deploying them.
+Check deployAgentWithKb.ts in contracts_hardhat/scripts for more details.